guanlan/nginx-systemtap-toolkit/README.markdown

 Specify the `--lua51` option when you're using the standard Lua 5.1 interpreter in your Nginx build, or `--luajit20` if LuaJIT 2.0 is used instead.

+The `--distr` option can be specified to print out a base-2 logarithmic histogram for all the reused times of in-pool connections.

 Here's a sample command:

     # assuming the nginx worker pid is 19773